collective-soundworks/soundworks-plugin-sync/README.md

 const server = new Server();
 server.pluginManager.register('sync', pluginSyncFactory, {
-  // choose the clock to use as the reference, defaults to
+  // choose the clock to use as the reference, defaults to:
-  // where `startTime` is the time at which the plugin is instantiated:
+  // (where `startTime` is the time at which the plugin is instantiated)
   getTimeFunction: () => {
     const now = process.hrtime(startTime);
     return now[0] + now[1] * 1e-9;